IPhone X: Cellular modem differences

 Apple has been engaged in a legal battle with Qualcomm over allegedly anti-competitive practices and has been dual-sourcing cellular modem chips to reduce reliance on the semiconductor manufacturer.
 Starting with iPhone 7 in 2016, Apple has used about half Qualcomm modem chips and half Intel.
 Professional measurement tests performed by wireless signal testing firm Cellular Insights indicated that, as in the previous-gen iPhone 7, Qualcomm's chips outperform Intel's in LTE download speeds, up to 67% faster in very weak signal conditions, resulting in some sources recommending the purchase of an unlocked iPhone X or one bought through cellular carrier Verizon, in order to get the models featuring the faster Qualcomm modem.
 Additionally, CNET reported in September 2017 that the new iPhone models, including X, 8 and 8 Plus, do not have the ability to connect to the next-generation of wireless LTE data connection, despite 10 new Android devices, including flagships from main smartphone competitor Samsung, all having the capability to do so.
 While Apple's new smartphones have support for "LTE Advanced", with a theoretical peak speed of 500 megabits per second, the Android models have the ability to connect to "Gigabit LTE", allowing theoretical speeds up to 1 gigabit per second, doubling Apple's speed.

 NFC problems

 After releasing the iPhone X in Japan and China, customers experienced issues related to the phone's NFC while trying to access public transit smart card readers.
 In April 2018, Apple released a revision to the iPhone X, that included a vastly improved NFC chip.
 This solved the problem of NFC reader errors in most cases.
 Previously, around 1 out of 3 NFC attempts would fail after initial reports.
 This issue also affected users in America.

 Display Module Replacement Program

-Apple has determined an issue with certain iPhone X devices where the display wouldn't respond to the user's touch, due to a component that might fail on the display module.
+Apple has determined an issue with certain iPhone X devices where the display would not respond to the user's touch, due to a component that might fail on the display module.
 Apple stated that they will repair the affected devices free of charge, so long as the device is under 3 years old.